Mulch Glue: A Positive Solution to Weed Prevention

 What is Mulch Glue?

-Mulch glue is a liquid adhesive that binds mulch particles together, creating a stable layer on the soil surface.
-Typically made from non-toxic, biodegradable materials, it’s safe for plants and the environment.
-Once applied, the glue dries and forms a crust, holding the mulch securely in place.
+Mulch glue — sometimes called mulch stabilizer — is a liquid adhesive that binds mulch particles together, creating a stable layer on the soil surface.
+Most products are made from non-toxic, biodegradable materials safe for plants and the environment.
+Once applied and dried, it forms a crust that holds mulch securely in place through wind and rain.

 Traditional Mulching Methods